How To Recognize an Asthma Attack

 As a patient or an onlooker, it is good to know asthma first aid.
 If you have recognized a life threatening situation, one may not be able to help oneself and will always need assistance.
 Know your asthma and avoid the triggers that cause it.
 If you do have an attack that’s more than moderate, always have a check up done with your doctor after the attack, as a professional will be able to record the history of such instances and tweak your medication accordingly.

 Asthma is a lifelong disease and allergens that cause it can crop up anywhere.
 Be prepared to deal with an attack of any kind and always keep it in check so that you would never have to face a life threatening situation.
-To do so, we recommend you read our articles Why does asthma get worse at night and Does pregnancy worsen asthma.
+To do so, we recommend you read our article on why does asthma get worse at night.

 This article is merely informative, oneHOWTO does not have the authority to prescribe any medical treatments or create a diagnosis.
 We invite you to visit your doctor if you have any type of condition or pain.